It is an antibiotic that belongs to the class of medicines called quinolones.

 Symptoms that the patient should watch:

-- People with diabetes may find it necessary to control their blood sugar level more often while using this medication.
+- People with diabetes may need to control their blood sugar levels more often while using this medication.

 - It is also known that people without diabetes experience high or low blood sugar levels while taking Norfloxacin.